SimpleSamples/BrowserNativeMessages/BrowserNativeMessages/readme.md

-This is a simple sample of how to use Native Messaging in a browser extension when the host is C#.
+This is a simple sample of how to use Native Messaging in a browser extension when the host uses C#.
 This is a Viusal Studio solution/project that also has the corresponing manifest and JavaScript.
 See the following for the sample I used.